Neural Style Transfer: A Review: Derivations of Neural Style Transfer

 \subsection{Image Reconstruction}

 In general, an essential step for many vision tasks is to extract an abstract representation from the input image.
-Image reconstruction is actually a reverse process, which is to reconstruct the whole input image from the extracted image representation.
-It is previously studied to analyse particular image representation and discover what information is contained in the abstract representation.
-Here our major focus is on CNN representation based image reconstruction algorithms, which can be categorised into \emph{Slow Image Reconstruction based on Online Image Optimisation} and \emph{Fast Image Reconstruction based on Offline Model Optimisation}.
+Image reconstruction is a reverse process, which is to reconstruct the whole input image from the extracted image representation.
+It is previously studied to analyse a particular image representation and discover what information is contained in the abstract representation.
+Here our major focus is on CNN representation based image reconstruction algorithms, which can be categorised into \emph{Image-Optimisation-Based Online Image Reconstruction} (IOB-IR) and \emph{Model-Optimisation-Based Offline Image Reconstruction} (MOB-IR).

-\paragraph{1) Slow Image Reconstruction based on Online Image Optimisation.} The first algorithm to reverse CNN representations is proposed by Mahendran and Vedaldi \cite{mahendran2015understanding,mahendran2016visualizing}.
-Given a CNN representation to be reversed, their algorithm iteratively optimises an image (generally starting from random noise) until it has similar desired CNN representation.
+\textbf{1) Image-Optimisation-Based Online Image Reconstruction.} The first algorithm to reverse CNN representations is proposed by Mahendran and Vedaldi \cite{mahendran2015understanding,mahendran2016visualizing}.
+Given a CNN representation to be reversed, their algorithm iteratively optimises an image (generally starting from random noise) until it has a similar desired CNN representation.
 The iterative optimisation process is based on gradient descent in image space.
 Therefore, the process is time-consuming especially when the desired reconstructed image is large.

-\paragraph{2) Fast Image Reconstruction based on Offline Model Optimisation.} To address the efficiency issue of \cite{mahendran2015understanding,mahendran2016visualizing}, Dosovitskiy and Brox \cite{dosovitskiy2016inverting} propose to train a feed-forward network in advance and put the computational burden at training stage.
+\textbf{2) Model-Optimisation-Based Offline Image Reconstruction.} To address the efficiency issue of \cite{mahendran2015understanding,mahendran2016visualizing}, Dosovitskiy and Brox \cite{dosovitskiy2016inverting} propose to train a feed-forward network in advance and put the computational burden at training stage.
 At testing stage, the reverse process can be simply done with a network forward pass.
 Their algorithm significantly speeds up the image reconstruction process.
 In their later work \cite{dosovitskiy2016generating}, they further combine Generative Adversarial Network (GAN) \cite{goodfellow2014generative} to improve the results.